binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 To summarize:

-1. A player launch a planet
+1. A player launchs a planet
 2. The planet is added/updated in the firestore tree
-3. The Countdown screen is notified and ask to the webworker to add the new planet
+3. The Countdown screen is notified and asks to the webworker to add the new planet

 In parallel

-1. The webworker calculate the position of the planets, the collisions, update the model
+1. The webworker calculates the position of the planets, the collisions, updates the model
 2. The Countdown screen receives the data.
-3. When the `requestAnimationFrame`is call, the Countdown screen read the current model and display it
+3. When the `requestAnimationFrame`is called, the Countdown screen reads the current model and displays it

-All the animations, stars, shine effect, are just maths and effect with the Canvas, I won't explain how I do this.
+All the animations, stars, shine effect, are just maths and effects with the Canvas, I won't explain how I do this.
 If you are interested in that, check the source code (end of this section).

 ### Data Structure and security

-To secure my paths and datas, I use firebase authentication and path configuration in vue:
+To secure my paths and data, I used firebase authentication and path configuration in Vue:

 ```javascript
 const secureRoute = (to, from, next) => {